Q: What flight simulation accessories is the Volair Sim™ Cockpit compatible with?

 A: Most manufacturers have a strategy to charge a lower base price for the “bare” cockpit and then charge high premium for extras.
 We believe that you should not pay premium for accessories that you may need now or in the future.

 For instance, many simmers start with single monitor but down the road end up with three monitors for best flying or racing experience.
 We provide these in the kit standard, knowing that sooner or later you will need them.
 The same goes for the yoke or shifter mounts.

 Q: How much will it cost me to assemble the entire flight sim cockpit and where do I get the rest of the components?

 A: Building a very capable flight sim suitable for VFR or IFR practicing can be surprisingly affordable with the Volair Sim concept.
-Please see the following guidance document for details.
+Please read THIS GUIDANCE DOCUMENT for details.

 Q: Which locations do you ship to?